avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 (/net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/checkM) [bio326-21-0@cn-16 MetagenomicMAGS]$ mkdir GoodQualityMAGs
 ```

 And then whe need to move all these five MAGs to that folder.
-We can do it manually, but we are a bioinformaticians, so let's use the computer to move this.
+We can do it manually, but we are bioinformaticians, so let's use the computer to move this.
 For doing that we need to read the first colum (genome ID) and copy those genomes to the new folder GoodQualityMAGs.

 The best way to do this is by using a *while* loop:
 * A basic example of while loop for reading "lines" in a file and print those lines (echo) to the standar ouput (screen) is: